Using data to optimize operations

 “I’m always surprised there’s not more women in IT.
 Many of us are born with natural multi-tasking skills.
 IT is a great place to apply that, whether it’s developing a product, managing a project or teaching.

 It’s also a field you can apply creativity.
-I love to cook, and recently had my kitchen renovated; I put a lot of time and effort into the small details.
-The result is a beautiful, unique and functional space.
+I love to cook, and recently redid my garden; I put a lot of time and effort into the small details.
+The result is a beautiful and unique space.
 In a strange way, the world of IT innovation is similar.
 It’s a place that when you put your creativity into it, you will excel and get results.”

 Working with Trishla

 A big supporter of student success, Trishla plans to use her years of experience teaching at universities to engage with faculty and students at the College.
 Her door is open to anyone at NSCC who’s interested in learning about the latest tools and technologies in data science or working together on industry projects.